 Your team at home is equally important.
 This includes friends and family members who run errands or take care of last-minute tasks.
 As you get closer to your due date, it’s a good idea to make a plan for who will take care of other children or pets when you go into labor.
 Many people go through the early stages of labor at home, so you might want people to be with you at that time.

 Keep telephone numbers for friends and family handy.
-That way you can quickly get in contact with them if you think you’re in labor.
+That way you can quickly contact them if you think you’re in labor.